An exploration of Ireland's waves of consequence.

 Fifteen years ago, Patch Wilson began traveling to Ireland from his native Cornwall to catch incoming swells at the West Coast’s infamous slabs and big wave spots.

 After a few trips, he fell in love with the coastline, and decided to make it his home.
 Since then, he’s been weathering the North Atlantic winters there, and holding out for the occasional glimpse of magic among the madness.
-'Framed' documents some of those moments across the last three seasons.
+Directed and produced by Joao Tudella, Framed documents some of those moments across the last three seasons.

 What was the motivation behind Framed?